thelogtree/web/README.md

 ## Deployment

 It should be relatively easy to figure out how to deploy this React app on Netlify or Vercel.
 I've already included files to make it easy for Netlify hosting.

+## License

+Logtree by Andy Lebowitz is licensed under Attribution-NonCommercial 4.0 International